TitanEkanayake/Notes-App/README.md

    ```bash
    cd Notes-App
    ```
-3.Set up environment variables:
+3. Set up environment variables:

 Create a .env file in the root directory and add the following variables:

    ```bash
    VITE_ENDPOINTURL= Enter the URL for the API.
    ```

-4. Install dependencies:
+5. Install dependencies:

    ```bash
    npm install
    ```

-5. Start the development server:
+6. Start the development server:

    ```bash
    npm run dev
    ```

-6. Access the application in your web browser at `http://localhost:5173/`.
+7. Access the application in your web browser at `http://localhost:5173/`.

 ## Usage